 Track squares and labor hours estimated vs actual

 Once shingles are on the roof, you want to see estimated cost against actual cost while there is still time to react.
-Job costing shows whether the labor came in at your bid rate or ran over on the steep slope, so your next roof gets priced right.
+Job costing shows whether the labor came in at your bid rate or ran over on the steep slope, so your next roof gets priced right instead of repeating the same miss.

 - Compare estimated squares and labor hours to actual